A Nightclub Has Been Shut Down After A Woman Rode A Horse On The Dance Floor

-A Miami Beach nightclub has been shut down after videos of woman riding a spooked horse on the dance floor sparked widespread allegations of animal cruelty.
+A Miami Beach nightclub has been shut down after videos of a woman riding a spooked horse on the dance floor sparked widespread allegations of animal cruelty.

-Videos of the incident, which occurred at Mokai Lounge in Miami Beach between late Wednesday night and early Thursday morning, show the horse panicking and bucking off a woman in a bikini as hordes of club-goers scream and cheer.
+Videos of the incident, which occurred at Mokai Lounge in Miami Beach between late Wednesday night and early Thursday morning, show the horse panicking and bucking off a woman in a bikini as hordes of clubgoers scream and cheer.

 The videos quickly went viral and drew massive outrage online.
 Nearly 3,000 people signed a petition for police to take action against the club.

-On Friday, City Manager Jimmy L. Morales issued an order for the club's business license to be revoked.
+On Friday, Miami Beach City Manager Jimmy L. Morales issued an order for the club's business license to be revoked.

 “I was disgusted and offended that any legitimate businessperson would think this was an appropriate action to take,” said Morales.
 “This activity was not permitted, and as soon as we became aware, I immediately instructed staff to act swiftly in remedying this situation.”